jsonsini/gmail-auto-bouncer/README.md

 18. Select "OK" to close the dialog

 ### Known Limitations
 With a personal (non Google Workspace) account the gmail_auto_bouncer_credentials.json file downloaded from the OAuth consent screen is only valid for seven days as documented here:  [https://developers.google.com/identity/protocols/oauth2#expiration](https://developers.google.com/identity/protocols/oauth2#expiration) so steps 15 to 18 will need to be repeated to update the related authorization code.
-Users can choose to publish their application by selecting "PUBLISH APP" from the OAUth consent screen configuration referenced in step 6 above to remove this limitation, the criteria to verify the application are listed below:
+Users can choose to publish their application by selecting "PUBLISH APP" from the OAuth consent screen configuration referenced in step 6 above to remove this limitation, the criteria to verify the application are listed below:

 The OAuth consent screen has a "PUBLISH APP" button that requires:
  * An official link to your app's Privacy Policy